thecodersguilduk/tcg_site/site/blog/free-tech-boot-camps-for-west-yorkshire.md

 **Could you be a software tester?** [More Info](/blog/try-yourself-out-as-a-software-testing-professional/)

-<a href="https://skills-bootcamp-jamstack.tcg.camp/https://skills-bootcamp-software-tester.tcg.camp/apply/ bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a>
+<a href="https://skills-bootcamp-jamstack.tcg.camp/https://skills-bootcamp-software-tester.tcg.camp/apply/" class="mt-auto inline-block py-2 px-4 bg-blue-200 text-white text-md font-bold font-heading rounded text-white" style="color: white">APPLY NOW <i class="align-middle ml-2 text-white fas fa-angle-right text-md leading-md" aria-hidden="true"></i></a>

 Do you ever get frustrated using the web or apps?
 Do you use assistive technologies?
 Software testing could be your way of improving your experiences.
 If you're a curious person with good attention to detail, a career in software testing could be just the ticket.
 This course is a pathway to beginning a career as software or QA tester, giving you essential skills and knowledge to progress in this interesting and rewarding area.